Rifqips/Rifqips/README.md

 <h3> I am a student of Amikom Yogyakarta University <h3/>
 <h3> I have an interest in Android Engineer based on native kotlin<h3/>
-<h3> Currently I have also advanced study at Binnar Academy Android Engineer Division<h3/>
+<h3> Currently I also advanced study at Binnar Academy Android Engineer Division<h3/>

 <!--
 **Rifqips/Rifqips** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.